fvdhoef/aquarius-plus/SDK/docs/getting_started_windows.md

 Once downloaded, locate the file in your downloads folder and double click it.
 This will start the setup process.
 Use the default installation location.
 At the last step of the installer, it will run MSYS2.
 If you skipped this step, open the MSYS2 from your Start menu by running MSYS2 UCRT64.
 This will open a MSYS2 terminal window.

-Type the following command (follow by ENTER) in the terminal:
+Type the following command (followed by ENTER) in the terminal:
 ```
 pacman -S make curl gnu-netcat
 ```